 Students should check with their advisors to ascertain that they have completed all of the necessary course pre-requisites.
 Enrollment does not guarantee admittance or placement.
 Decisions regarding placement are made in the formal application process.
 Internships such as volunteer work outside the oversight of the Program cannot substitute for the required internship hours.
 Any and all internships MUST be approved by the Program.

-We define an internship as a professional experience consisting of a minimum of 420 hours (typically 12 weeks @ 35 hours/week) of work corresponding to 6 hours of WVU credit.
+We define an internship as a professional experience consisting of a minimum of 270 hours (effective Summer 2015).
+The internship will typically last about 8 weeks @ 35 hours/week.
+This translates to 6 hours of WVU credit.
+In some cases, internship sites will only accept students who are able to work more than 270 hours (i.e. full summer internship) and in sometimes students will have the opportunity to accrue more than the required 270 hours if they choose to do so.
 The internship must be completed in an approved agency, laboratory, or institutional setting.
 The actual hours required may be slightly adjusted by the director.
 The internship is expected to provide the opportunity for students to function as full time employees with a full range of professional activities.
 All activities normally conducted by a full time forensic specialist at an approve agency will be considered appropriate.
 However, students must realize that they are not full-time employees of the hosting site.
 They are guests that the site has agreed to host and assist and students must remain mindful of the significant effort that sites and internship coordinators invest in the internship experience.

 Career Significance of the Internship